Pastoral support for all!

 Take a look at our blog here for our top 10 ways you can self-care when abroad.

-Now as part of your preparations, please take some time to think about what is important in your self-care routine and how you can continue this when you are in Sri Lanka.
+As part of your preparations, please take some time to think about what is important in your self-care routine and how you can continue this when you are in your new role overseas.

 If you have any questions about any of the above information, we would love to hear from you!
 Please feel free to give us a call in the office or send an email to [email protected]